J-K-Kowalski/PCSK225-PICO2/README.md

 ## Acknowledgements

-- Designed by KJK Innovations for research and development of low‑frequency time‑signal receivers and SDR experimentation.
+- Designed by <b>KJK Innovations</b> for research and development of low‑frequency time‑signal receivers and SDR experimentation.